pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 `
 ```

 If the interval message exceeds ~30 KB, extra fields are omitted and here_now_refresh: true is included.
-Call hereNow to fetch the full list.
+Perform a hereNow request to fetch occupants.

 ```
 `1{